 The increase of the number of robberies, kidnappings, and sexual assaults to tourists has raised red flags in organizations such as the Department of Foreign Affairs of Canada and the American government.
 Both of them warned their citizens about the dangers of traveling to these countries.

 Two Mexican beaches are considered very dangerous for tourists as well.
 The first one is the beach in Acapulco, in the state of Guerrero.
-The attack of six Spanish citizens in February while they were resting in their bungalows was a worldwide news that even motivated Guerrero’s governor, Angel Aguirre Rivero, and the mayor, Luis Walton Aburto, to immediately start investigations to find those responsible.
+The attack of six Spanish citizens in February, while they were resting in their bungalows, was worldwide news that even motivated Guerrero’s governor, Angel Aguirre Rivero, and the mayor, Luis Walton Aburto, to immediately start investigations to find those responsible.

 According to the newspaper, every two years an average of 180 tourists have to be rescued from the sea by lifeguards.
 Moreover, it also records an average of 12 shark attacks a year.

 Still want to visit these beaches?
 Fill out the Mexico FMM prior to arrival to streamline the entry process in Mexico.